How Does Probate Litigation Affect The Probate Process?

 Who Is Able To Contest A Will Or An Estate?

-Anyone who is a potential beneficiary under the rules of intestacy can contest an estate or raise an objection, as can creditors.
-For example, if the executor or administrator of an estate is wasting the assets within that estate, then a beneficiary could raise an objection against that executor or administrator.
+Anyone who is a potential beneficiary can contest an estate, as can creditors.
+Anyone who would potentially receive any benefit under the rules of intestacy can raise a claim and anyone who has a claim against the estate can raise an objection.
+They might raise an objection as to the executor or the administrator in an estate because that executor or administrator is wasting the assets of the estate.
 If the court agrees with that, the court can take them off the case and re-appoint a new person.

 Do I Need An Attorney For Probate Or Probate Litigation Or Can I Do It On My Own?